 About Dave Schwarz

-As a head coach, Schwarz has now been at the helm for four NCAA Division III national championships, including two as the head coach of the men's tennis program at Middlebury in 2004 and 2010.
+As a head coach, Schwarz has now been at the helm for five NCAA Division III national championships, including two as the head coach of the men's tennis program at Middlebury in 2004 and 2010.
 When he earned his first title with the Athenas in 2018, he became only the fifth coach to win NCAA titles in both men's and women's tennis, and the first ever to do it at two different schools.

 Schwarz' first women's national title came in 2018 as CMS hosted the event at the Biszantz Family Tennis Center.
 The Athenas had a difficult path through Williams and Emory in the semifinals and finals, the two prominent national powers at the time who had combined for the last 10 national titles (and 16 of the last 17), and which had both defeated CMS during the regular season.
 The Athenas came through, though, with a 5-3 win over Williams and a 5-4 win over Emory to hold the national championship trophy for the first time.